On 1 July 2017, the Biosecurity Act 2015 and its subordinate legislation commenced. Content on this website will transition to reflect these changes.

 The public exhibition of animals requires a licence to be issued under the Exhibited Animals Protection Act 1986.
 "Public exhibition" includes any animal display (or bird aviary) installed as an attraction at a premises and it includes display of domestic animals as well as non-indigenous animals.
 See the relevant information under Welfare of zoo, circus, exhibited & other animals.

 Licences are issued with general and specific conditions.
 Where specific conditions are applied to a licence they will appear only on that licence.
-The general conditions which are to be applied to licences are contained in the Non-Indigenous Animals Regulation 2012 which should be referred to before applications for licences are submitted.
+The general conditions which are to be applied to licences are contained in the Biosecurity Regulation 2017 which should be referred to before applications for licences are submitted.

 Movement permits also include some standard conditions.
 (PDF, 40.54 KB)